-The Board oversees, counsels and directs management in the long-term interests of the Company and our stockholders.
-The Board's responsibilities include:
+Our Board oversees, counsels, and directs management in the long-term interests of the Company and our stockholders.
+Among other things, the Board's responsibilities include:

-- selecting, evaluating the performance of, and determining the compensation of the CEO and other executive officers; - overseeing the risks that the Company faces; - reviewing and approving our major financial objectives and strategic and operating plans, and other significant actions; - overseeing the conduct of our business and the assessment of our business and other enterprise risks to evaluate whether the business is being properly managed; and - · overseeing the processes for maintaining our integrity with regard to our financial statements and other public disclosures, and compliance with law and ethics.
+- · selecting, evaluating the performance of, and determining the compensation of the CEO and other executive officers; - overseeing the risks that the Company faces; - · reviewing and approving our major financial objectives and strategic and operating plans, and other significant actions;

+- overseeing the conduct of our business and the assessment of our business and other enterprise risks to evaluate whether the business is being properly managed; and - overseeing the processes for maintaining our integrity with regard to our financial statements and other public disclosures, and compliance with law and ethics.

-The Board and its committees met throughout the year on a set schedule, held special meetings and acted by written consent from time to time as appropriate.
-The Board held four meetings in 2014.
+The Board and its committees met throughout the year on a set schedule, held special meetings, and acted by written consent from time to time as appropriate.
+The Board held five meetings in 2015.

 The Board is divided into three classes.
-The Class I directors, Norma J. Lawrence and John J. Kerin, will serve until the 2017 Annual Meeting of Stockholders, the Class II directors, Nicholas F. McClanahan and William A. Millichap, have served an initial term and are subject to election at the upcoming Annual Meeting, and the Class III directors, George M. Marcus, Don C. Watters and George T. Shaheen, will serve an initial term until the 2016 Annual Meeting of Stockholders.
-Each class will be elected for three-year terms following its respective initial term.
+Currently, the Class I directors are Norma J. Lawrence and John J. Kerin; however, effective as of March 31, 2016, Mr. Kerin will step down from the Board and Mr. Nadji will be appointed in his place as a Class I director.
+The Class I directors will serve until the 2017 Annual Meeting of Stockholders.
+The Class II directors, Nicholas F. McClanahan and William A. Millichap, will serve until the 2018 Annual Meeting of Stockholders.
+The Class III directors, George M. Marcus, Don C. Watters and George T. Shaheen, have been nominated to be elected at this 2016 Annual Meeting of Stockholders and, if elected, their terms will expire at the 2019 Annual Meeting of Stockholders.
+Each class of directors will be elected for a three-year term following its respective initial term.

-Our Bylaws do not dictate a particular Board structure and the Board is free to determine whether or not to have a Chairman and, if so, to select that Chairman and our CEO in the manner it considers our best interest.
+Our Bylaws do not dictate a particular Board structure, and the Board is free to determine whether or not to have a Chairman and, if so, to select that Chairman and our CEO in the manner it considers our best interest.
 Currently, the Board has selected George M. Marcus and William A. Millichap to hold the positions of Co-Chairman of the Board.
-Mr. Marcus' and Mr. Millichap's experience at the Company has afforded them intimate knowledge of the issues, challenges and opportunities facing the Company's business.
+Messrs.
+Marcus' and Millichap's experience at the Company has afforded them intimate knowledge of the issues, challenges, and opportunities facing the Company's business.
 Accordingly, they are well positioned to focus the Board's attention on the most pressing issues facing the Company.
 The Board has appointed Don C. Watters as its lead independent director.
-As lead independent director, Mr. Watters will oversee the executive sessions of the independent directors and will serve as a liaison between the independent directors and the Co-Chairmen.
+As lead independent director, Mr. Watters oversees the executive sessions of the independent directors and serves as a liaison between the independent directors and the Co-Chairmen.
 The Board believes its administration of its risk oversight function has not affected the Board's leadership structure.